How To Transport Oversized Loads: Safety Tips (2022 Updated)

 1. Know State & Federal Regulations

-Certain legal regulations are in place when it comes to transporting oversized loads.
-The good thing is that the legal weight limits for oversize shipments are fairly consistent across the states in the country.
+Specific legal regulations are in place when it comes to sending large loads.
+The good thing is that the legal weight limits for these shipments are relatively consistent across the country's states.

 Wide loads with a total weight limit of 46,000 pounds are usually the standard, with a legal length of 48 to 53 feet.
 The gross vehicle weight should not exceed 80,000 pounds.
 The maximum legal width limitation is 8.5 feet, with a maximum height limit of 102 inches.
 Anything over these legal dimensions is considered an oversized load.

-You will also be asked for an oversize permit, which should clearly state the details of the transport vehicle and oversized load.
-It’s important to obtain permits before any haul is done because driving without one can result in fines, penalties, and even license suspension.
+You will also be asked for a special permit, which should clearly state the details of the transport vehicle and heavy load.
+It’s essential to obtain permits before any haul is done because driving without one can result in fines, penalties, and even license suspension.
 [1]

 2. Plan Your Route

 Trucking companies must plan the shipment’s route ahead of time when transporting a wide load.
 This should include fueling locations and break spots.
-Make sure that the route you plan includes alternate routes in case something happens.
+Make sure that your plan includes alternate routes in case something happens.

 A wide variety of route planning and logistics tools are available for this job.
 You can use them to research hazards, traffic, weather conditions, construction, or other instances you might encounter once you’re en route.